Seven Ways To Make A Room With High Ceilings Feel Cozy.... With A Room Divider & Other Tips & Tricks To Create An Intimate Space

 Flowing Curtains Add Softness, Privacy & Visual Appeal

-Long flowing curtains or drapes not only add privacy and shield from bright light, they also optically and literally warm up the space on cool days and nights.
+Long flowing curtains or drapes not only add privacy and shield from bright light, they also visually, and literally, warm up your space on cool days and nights.
 The soft fabric makes large windows look cozy and lends a romantic vibe, hiding harsh lines, while drawing your eye lower to foster a more intimate space and feel.
 Try to keep the fabric colors light in color.
-Flowing white or cream colored curtains or drapes keep the area from looking heavy like darker colored curtains would and add an airy look to the room.
+Flowing white- or cream-colored curtains or drapes keep the area from looking heavy like dark colored curtains and also add an airy, soft look to any room.

 In addition to flowing curtains, use a scarf or a blanket or piece of fabric of your choice to drape over your room divider to further keep the eye focused on the lower half of the room.
-Textiles add softness to any harsh lines and add an inviting romantic ambiance.
+Textiles add softness to any harsh lines and an inviting romantic allure...

 Truth be told, there are few spaces that don't benefit from the addition of warmth and vitality that plants and assorted greenery bring to any room.
 For a vast, open space with high ceilings, taller plants especially bring life to otherwise sterile white walls while helping to fill in some of that empty negative space.
 The snake plant pictured above reaches for the sky as it grows, minimizing that vast distance to the high ceiling.
 Resilient and easy to care for, you can find a similar snake plant here.
 Its eye-catching looks keep the focus lower, away from the vastness of the room.